 Tips for Running a Successful Social Media Campaign

-People need a reason to pay attention to what you’re doing and stay engaged throughout the entire campaign.
-Make it worth their while by offering social-media-specific discounts, contests that reward shares, sign-ups, and so on.
+People need a compelling reason to pay attention to what you’re doing and stay engaged throughout the entire campaign.
+Make it worth their while by offering social media-specific discounts, contests that reward shares, sign-ups, and so on.

 Record exactly what you are going to do and when by mapping out a content and social media calendar.
 This will greatly increase the chances that you follow through and will give you a record to evaluate the success of your social media campaign.

 For instance, suppose you are selling ATV tours targeting solo travelers to fill holes in your availability calendar.
 Here’s a possible campaign plan:

 - Create content that caters to the solo traveler in a way that tells a story of adventure.